DanteAndHubble/Base-Of-Bot/README.md

-# Base-Of-Bot
+🤖 # Base-Of-Bot
-This a command handler based off of Dashcuft's tutorial
+This a command handler based off of Dashcuft's tutorial, download and it is ready to go!

 # ⚡Installation